sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - pid (index 28): The process ID identified for a running instance of the software component in the endpoint's process list.
 This is used as part of the evidence item.

-- type (index 29): A string indicating the type of resource.
+- type (index 29): A human-readable string indicating the type of resource.

 - $$resource-collection-extension: This CDDL socket can be used to extend the resource-collection group model.
 This can be used to add new specialized types of resources.
 See {{model-extension}}.